-India is one of the highest natural diamond producers in the world.
-Like most of the famous colored diamonds such as the Hope Diamond, the Wittelsbach-Graff Diamond originated from the Kollur mines of India.
+India is one of the largest producers of natural colored diamonds in the world.
+Much like other famous diamonds on the list, the Wittelsbach-Graff Diamond originated from the Kollur mines of India.
 It weighs 31.06 carats and is labeled internally flawless by the GIA.
-The diamond is currently owned by the famous jeweler Laurence Graff of London and holds value at over $80 million.
+The diamond is currently owned by the famous jeweler Laurence Graff of London, and holds value at over $80 million.

 To read more about the most famous colored diamonds in the world, see the link below:

 - 3 Key Insights Driving Fancy Colored Diamonds Investments